Spencer Torkelson Preview, Player Props: Tigers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.24 team ERA ranks 16th across all league pitching staffs.
+- The Cubs' 4.27 team ERA ranks 17th among all league pitching staffs.

-- Cubs pitchers combine to give up 138 home runs (1.1 per game), the seventh-fewest in the league.
+- Cubs pitchers combine to allow the eighth-fewest home runs in baseball (140 total, 1.1 per game).

-- The lefty last appeared in relief on Friday, when he tossed one scoreless inning against the Kansas City Royals without surrendering a hit.
+- In his last appearance on Friday, the righty threw six innings against the Kansas City Royals, giving up two earned runs while surrendering six hits.

-- The 34-year-old has a 5.15 ERA and 8.4 strikeouts per nine innings in 26 games this season, while giving up a batting average of .265 to his opponents.
+- The 31-year-old has a 5.56 ERA and 7.7 strikeouts per nine innings in 22 games this season, while giving up a batting average of .274 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.